-Alternatively, by clicking the "View" button, the settings can be viewed and edited in datasheet (table) view as shown in Figure 10b
+Alternatively, by clicking the "View" button, the settings can be viewed and edited in datasheet (table) view as shown in Figure 10(b).

-Figure 10b: General settings in datasheet view mode
+Figure 10 (b): General settings in datasheet view mode

 You may increase the columns width in the data sheet to see more details by dragging the columns boundaries to the right.
 With administrative privileges the records may be updated but not deleting or adding.
-Update and Delete buttons are enabled after clicking the button Edit Mode.
+Buttons for these operations are enabled after clicking the button Edit Mode.
 Values in the column "KeyName" should not be changed because they are used by Climsoft to reference the selected record.